Overview of Banks in Latvia

 Headquartered in Riga, the bank also provides customized solutions for businesses and high-net-worth individuals.
 It currently employs more than 210 individuals.

 Regionala Investiciju Banka (RIB)

 Established in 2001, Regionala Investiciju Banka (RIB) serves Latvia’s residents and non-residents through its full range of individual and corporate banking products and services.

 Total assets: EUR 264.5 million (2020)

 Founded in 1993, Baltic International Bank is one of the niche banks in Latvia, focused on providing private banking and wealth management services.
 The bank offers customized, top-quality financial products and investment solutions to its clients.

 Net income: EUR -3.10 million (2020)

 Meridian Trade Bank

-Incorporated in 1994, Meridian Trade Bank serves individuals and corporations in Latvia through a wide range of banking and financial products and services.
-The universal bank, formerly known as SMP Bank, adopted its current name in 2014.
+Incorporated in 1994, (formerly Meridian Trade Bank) serves individuals and corporations in Latvia through a wide range of banking and financial products and services.
+The universal bank, also formerly known as SMP Bank, adopted its current name “Industra Bank” in January 2020.
 It operates out of its headquarters in Riga.

 LPB Bank, formerly known as Latvijas Pasta Bank, received its banking license to operate as one of the banks in Latvia in 2008.
 The bank caters to retail and corporate clients in the country through its wide range of financial products and services.
 Headquartered in Riga, it maintains a head office and two customer service centers.